-Inventor of the AC power system and the Tesla power coil, Nikola Tesla moves into the New Yorker, occupying rooms 3327 and 3328.
-Tesla would live in The New Yorker until his death on January 7, 1943.
+Inventor of the AC power system and the Tesla power coil, Nikola Tesla moves into The New Yorker Hotel, occupying rooms 3327 and 3328.
+Tesla lived in the hotel until his death on January 7, 1943.

 NBC begins broadcasting live from The Terrace Room.
 Throughout the 1930s and 1940s The Terrace Room would set the stage for big name, big band acts like Benny Goodman, Woody Herman, Tommy and Jimmy Dorsey, as well as nightly ice-skating shows on the hotel’s retractable ice-skating rink.

 The Brooklyn Dodgers, under the management of Leo Durocher, move into The New Yorker during the World Series.
 Dubbed the first of the “Subway Series” the Brooklyn Dodgers would go on to lose to the New York Yankees in five games.

 Due to its proximity to Penn Station, the New Yorker hosts numerous GIs during World War II en route to the European Theater.
 Being a big-city, state-of-the-art hotel, The New Yorker developed its own renown among GIs, many of which had never lived in such luxury, much less visited New York City.

 The New Yorker installs televisions in its first 100 guestrooms, making it one of the first hotels in the United States to do so.
 Being the only hotel in the world with these bragging rights, The New Yorker began to advertise itself as the hotel with “the greatest number of television sets under one roof.”